rdeioris/glTFRuntime/README.md

 ![LoadStaticMesh](Docs/Screenshots/LoadStaticMesh.PNG?raw=true "LoadStaticMesh")

 The LoadStaticMesh function expects the index of a mesh into the glTF file.
-We are lucky as we now the index 0 is Suzanne, but you can load StaticMeshes by name too (the same you set in Blender):
+We are lucky as we know the index 0 is Suzanne, but you can load StaticMeshes by name too (the same name you set in Blender):

 ![LoadStaticMeshByName](Docs/Screenshots/LoadStaticMeshByName.PNG?raw=true "LoadStaticMeshByName")

 Notes:

 * As we are reusing an already configured StaticMesh Actor, Suzanne will inherit the previously set material slot
-* If you change Suzanne with 'Cone', you will get the Cone mesh (obviously) but without the transform applied (read: no rotation, no scale, no translation), they are set into the glTF Node (more on nodes traversing later)
+* If you change Suzanne with 'Cone', you will get the Cone mesh (obviously) but without the transform applied (read: no rotation, no scale, no translation), transforms are set into the glTF Node (more on nodes traversing later)

 # Loading Skeletal Meshes

 # Skeletal Animations

 # Curve Animations

+# Scene Hierarchy

 # Errors Management